Bloc/workshop-curriculum/courses/ruby-primer/02-level-debugging/06-unexpected-end-error/body.md

 syntax error, unexpected end-of-input, expecting keyword_end (SyntaxError)
 ```

 A missing `end` is another type of syntax error, but there are more.
 For example, missing quotation marks or closing parentheses are common causes.
-Any time you see a `SyntaxError`, it's because you're either missing, or have an extra keyword / character somewhere.
+Any time you see a `SyntaxError`, it's because you're missing some important code, or have an extra keyword (like `end`) somewhere.
+You might even have accidentally typed an extra character at the end of a line.